You can now try out a quantum computer with Microsoft's Azure cloud service

 Microsoft also is working on a controller chip named Gooseberry to govern thousands of qubits, an important miniaturization step.
 Today's machines only have a few dozen qubits at most, but they'll need millions to tackle real quantum computing challenges.
 Intel has a rival quantum controller chip called Horse Ridge.

-Azure isn't the only cloud-based quantum service.
-Amazon, whose Amazon Web Services is the biggest cloud platform, runs Braket.
-Google, which runs third-ranked Google Cloud, operates the Q network.
+Azure, the second most widely used cloud computing service after Amazon Web Services and ahead of Google Cloud, isn't the only cloud-based quantum service.
+Amazon has Braket, Google is doing the same with its quantum computers and IBM was the first with its Q network.
 The services are crucial for quantum computing because few companies have the expertise, hardware or budget to run quantum computers on their own.

+Like other cloud computing services, Azure Quantum uses pay-as-you-go pricing, although the first hour is free and development use is cheaper.
+For now, Microsoft only offers pricing details for quantum annealing, a special-purpose quantum algorithm used to try to find optimum solutions to complex problems.

+In a curious twist, quantum annealers from companies like D-Wave have inspired improvements to classical computers that simulate the same quantum operations.
+Microsoft offers such a service on Azure Quantum, at a cost of $500 per hour if you're running a simulation for more than 1,000 hours.